 - Assist you to structure your time, plan your week, and get connected with academic support systems on campus.

 - Help you navigate the leave and readmission process if you decide to take a voluntary or medical withdrawal from school.

 PHYSICAL AND MENTAL WELL BEING

-- Connect you with helpful supports (such as the Counseling Center, Health Center, Religious Life, or other community resources) when you're going through a difficult time.
+- Connect you with helpful supports (such as the Counseling Center, Health Services, Accessibility Services, the Office of Identity and Cultural Resources, and other community resources) when you're going through a difficult time.